ASAG-ISCAS/PyBDR/README.md

 ### RuntimeWarning: divide by zero encountered in true_divide

 - This warning may be reported on the paltforms with Windows operating system.
-It does not affect the running of the tool and it can be eliminiated with
+It does not affect the running of the tool and it can be eliminiated with the decalration:
 ```python
   numpy.seterr(divide='ignore',invalid='ignore')
 ```
-in the decalration.

 > Feel free to contact [dingjianqiang0x@gmail.com](mailto:dingjianqiang0x@gmail.com) if you find any
 > issues or bugs in this code, or you struggle to run it in any way.